Fairness is a Childhood, not a Job.

-More than 150 million children around the world are exploited for labor, with over half of these children engaged in hazardous work in fields, mines factories and There is no future, no prosperity and no fundamental humanity in the places where children are made to work and GFI joins the global community committed to SDG 8.7 and the eradication of all forms of exploitative labor in the next decade.
+More than 150 million children around the world are exploited for labor, with over half of these children engaged in hazardous work in fields, mines, and factories.
+There is no future, no prosperity and no fundamental humanity in the places where children are made to work and GFI joins the global community committed to the United NationsSustainable Development Goals (SDG 8.7) and the eradication of all forms of exploitative labor in the next decade.

 Fairness is paying Me the same as He.

-Economies thrive when there is equal access to opportunity and where competition favors competence over all else.
-When women are paid less than men for the same work it undermines not just a social balance, but also the core drivers of an economy by disincentivizing the contribution and engagement of half the workforce.
+Economies thrive when there is equal access to opportunity and \competition favors competence over all else.
+When women are paid less than men for the same work, it undermines not just a social balance, but also the core drivers of an economy by disincentivizing the contribution and engagement of half the workforce.
 We believe that paying women less than men is not just morally wrong, it is economically stupid.

 Fairness is no ceiling to my success

-The world’s youth are ready now to be the drivers of social and economic progress in countries everywhere, but too many lack the practical and professional skills needed to launch their careers.
+The world’s youth are ready to be the drivers of social and economic progress across the globe, but too many lack the practical and professional skills needed to launch their careers.
 Without foundational skills, young people struggle to secure the jobs or build the enterprises that will help them and their communities thrive, GFI is committed to helping youth build the confidence and skills needed to own their success and secure a shared prosperity.

 Being paid a fair wage respects the fundamental rights of workers, and is an essential part of the International Labor Organization’s definition of Decent Work.
 At the Global Fairness Initiative, we are inspired by the leadership of the AFL-CIO to improve the lives of working people in the U.S. and beyond.